-Becoming more decisive may be difficult at first.
-The more you practice being decisive, the more natural it will feel.
-As you become more experienced, you will receive enough feedback to get a sense about the outcome of your decisions.
-The ones that didn’t go well, you can learn from.
-The process of incorporating feedback from previous decisions will further develop your ability to become more decisive.
+The more you practice being decisive, the more natural it feels and the more decision-making skills you gain.
+As you become more experienced, you receive enough feedback to get a sense about the outcome of your decisions.
+Not all decisions turn out the way you hope.
+Those situations become learning experiences for future decision making.